-As the 60's drew to a close, Allan found himself "mentoring" and playing in a Bradford band with local guitarist Steve Robinson.
+As the 60's drew to a close, Allan found himself "mentoring" and playing in a local Bradford band with guitarist Steve Robinson.
 At this point in his harmonic explorations, Allan had already created his own chordal language, separate from that taught in traditional guitar instruction books.
-By "following his own nose", Allan came across new voicings for old chords and created new chords by layering two simpler chords together.
-These polychords were explored with Steve's additional 6-string in rehearsals with bassist Mick Skelly and drummer Dave Freeman.
+By "following his own nose", Allan had come across new voicings for old chords, and created new chords by layering two simpler chords on top of each other.
+These "polychords" were explored with the addition of Steve's 6-string in rehearsals with bassist Mick Skelly and drummer Dave Freeman.
 Allan also introduced to Steve the "sheets of sound" soloing style he had first heard on Coltrane's records.

-"There were 2 guitar players in the band, Steve Robinson and myself, and what we used to try to do - which was a very good idea, it’s just that we weren’t very good at it… but it was a good idea and we played like polychords, and I’d play 4 notes, and he would play 4 different notes and every chord was usually like an 8-note chord, which was unusual for the guitar, and we’d work on it.
+"There were 2 guitar players in the band, Steve Robinson and myself, and what we used to try to do (which was a very good idea, it’s just that we weren’t very good at it…) was that we played, like, polychords.
+I’d play 4 notes, and he would play 4 different notes, and every chord was usually like an 8-note chord, which was unusual for the guitar, and we’d work on it.
 Some of the ideas were pretty good, it’s just that we couldn’t play..."
 (48)Through Steve's friendship with Mick Jackson (vocalist/bassist from the band "The Love Affair"), the band (now 3 months old, and dubbed 'Igginbottom at Jackson's suggestion) was featured at Ronnie Scott's Jazz Club in Soho London during a "guitar festival" (with classical guitarist John Williams and jazz guitarist Barney Kessel also on the bill).

 “I gazed agape as waves of complex, Debussy-ish chords washed over me.
 My eyes grew wider as I watched the incredible interplay between Allan’s and Steve’s guitars, often sounding like one guitar playing a massively-complex chord on 12 strings.
 And it wasn’t as if Allan couldn’t be massively complex by himself - if he couldn’t stretch his left hand wide enough to execute one of his unique chords, no problem – use the right hand as well to hold down one or more strings and then strum the chord with his little finger – all done in a flash during a fast moving series of chord changes.
 Then there were those wonderful, long, fluid solos from Allan and Steve, brilliantly displaying their love for Coltrane.
 All of this supported with rare grace and sensitivity by Dave’s drums and Mick’s bass, delicate brushes and mallets and slides and tremolos, reminding me of the mid-1950s Chico Hamilton Quartet."